-Use Page Down Page Up to navigate through the list.
+Use Page Down Dand Page Up Date navigate through the list.

 You can add URLs to the URL block list by entering them into a text file and then uploading the text file to the DFL.
 See Uploading a URL block list.